Problems with Google podcasting

 - Refresh your browser tab.
 Podcasts Manager won't refresh the page with new data unless you reload the page.
 Switching shows in your show list won't load new data either.

 - Confirm that Google has seen your updates.
 Monitor the feed crawl status on your served feed to see if Google has seen your changes.
 Use the feed crawl diagnostics to confirm that Google could access the feed, and that the feed didn't have any critical errors.

 - Confirm that your feed is being served.
 Open the Google Podcasts app, load your podcast, and see whether the episode appears there.

 - If an episode was previously present in the show but is now no longer served, remember that Podcasts Manager retains data for only 16 months.
 Episodes that are no longer served will not be shown in the report 16 months after the last recorded listening data.

 Remember that an episode must have data in order to appear in Podcasts Manager.
 If your episode appears in Podcasts Manager but doesn't show any data in the report, you're probably zoomed in to a time period without data.
 Change your date selection to All time to see where your listening data occurs.

 Podcasts Manager uniquely identifies an episode by the episode URL.
 If you change the URL of an episode in any way (other than changing the casing), then the new URL will be considered a new episode, with the same name as the old episode (unless you've changed the title as well).

 If you see an abrupt drop-off of data for one or more episodes:

 - If the served feed changes and nobody has verified ownership in Podcasts Manager of the new feed, your show will cease to show any data from the new feed.
-Data loss will be visible 2-3 days after the feed change if the new feed is not verified. show Admins and Editors should see a notification when this occurs; show Readers might not see any notification.
+Data loss will be visible 2-3 days after the feed change if the new feed is not verified. show Admins and Editors should see a notification when this occurs; show Viewers might not see any notification.